Antox/Antox/README.md

 To install on F-Droid, add `https://pkg.tox.chat/fdroid/repo` and search for "Antox".

-The APK can be downloaded from Jenkins, [here](https://build.tox.chat/job/antox_build_android_arm_release/lastSuccessfulBuild/artifact/antox.apk)
+The APK can be downloaded [here](https://pkg.tox.chat/fdroid/repo/antox.apk)

 ###What Is Currently Working
 - One to one messaging